Originate/create-originate-app/DEVELOPING.md

 https://github.com/Originate/create-originate-app/projects/1

+TODO: The instructions is this document are out-of-date

 ## ~/.npmrc

 [Create a personal access token](https://github.com/settings/tokens) and then add this to your `~/.npmrc`.
 This allows Yarn and NPM to find [@Originate/leash](https://github.com/Originate/leash).